 With doctors and surgeons expert in corneal disease, specialty contact lens fittings, and the full range of innovative corneal and refractive surgery procedures for the treatment of keratoconus, our patients can trust that their examination will fully assess their problem and that the best treatment options will be made available.

-Directed by Peter S. Hersh, M.D., a graduate of Princeton University, Johns Hopkins Medical School, and Harvard Medical School’s ophthalmology residency and corneal surgery fellowship programs, the CLEI Center for Keratoconus offers patients access to many years of experience and the most advanced techniques, technologies, and research.
+With Dr. Hersh and our experienced keratoconus team, the CLEI Center for Keratoconus offers patients access to many years of experience and the most advanced techniques, technologies, and research.
 In fact, the CLEI Center for Keratoconus is one of the very few practices in the U.S. to dedicate itself to the complete care of the keratoconus patient.

 At CLEI, we give our patients the four elements most important in choosing your care – the best education and training, unsurpassed depth and breadth of experience, the most advanced technology, and focused dedication to the field … this is all we do.

-Our equipment comprises all contemporary technologies for corneal evaluation including a number of computerized corneal topographers (corneal mapping devices) as well as the newest state-of-the-art keratoconus diagnostic and assessment devices (such as the Pentacam corneal mapping unit, the Ocular Response Analyzer to measure corneal biomechanics), ocular coherence tomography (OCT), and wavefront analysis units.
+Our equipment comprises all contemporary technologies for corneal evaluation including a number of computerized corneal topographers (corneal mapping devices) as well as the newest state-of-the-art keratoconus diagnostic and assessment devices (such as the Pentacam corneal mapping unit, topolyzer corneal topography, the Ocular Response Analyzer to measure corneal biomechanics), ocular coherence tomography (OCT), and wavefront analysis units.

 While in past years it was common practice to transplant corneas with keratoconus, this is no longer the case in many patients.
 Using highly evolved keratoconus contact lenses and specialized fitting techniques, we have found that a majority of KC sufferers can have their vision markedly improved.
-Other surgical techniques, such as Intacs, topography-guided PRK, and CK, are able to restore contact lens tolerance in many patients and can also improve glasses corrected vision in some.
-New laser assisted corneal transplantation procedures (IEK, FLAPK) can improve recovery and visual outcomes.
-Finally, new treatments and innovations, such as corneal collagen crosslinking (CXL), are available with the main goal of stopping progression of keratoconus.
-CXL can be performed with other procedures, such as Intacs or Topography-Guided PRK (TG-PRK) in order to stop progression and assist with vision.

-Each and every one of patients who have keratoconus are unique in their treatment plans.
-Each treatment has a goal of achieving better vision – whether it be stabilization, better uncorrected vision, increased spectacle correction, or more comfort and clarity with specialty contact lenses, we strive for success.
+Each and every one of the patients who have keratoconus is unique in their treatment plans.
+Each treatment has a goal of achieving better vision – whether it be stabilization, better-uncorrected vision, increased spectacle correction, or more comfort and clarity with specialty contact lenses, we strive for success.